By Sarah Kingsbury on Tue, 09/27/2016

 - Accept the iPhone spelling suggestion by typing a space or a punctuation mark or tapping the word.

-If you accidentally accept an autocorrect suggestion, tap delete and retype the last letter of your word and the suggestion will go away.
-Sometimes autocorrect offers additional suggestions.
-If you accept too many erroneous corrections,autocorrect may start correcting words you don't want changed.
-If this happens you can reset autocorrect by going to Settings > General > Reset > Reset Keyboard Dictionary.
+- If you accidentally accept an autocorrect suggestion, you can edit Autocorrect on iPhone by tapping delete and retyping the last letter of your word and the suggestion will go away.
+Sometimes Autocorrect offers additional suggestions.
+If you accept too many erroneous corrections, Autocorrect may start correcting words you don't want changed.
+If this happens, you can edit iPhone dictionary by going to Settings > General > Reset > Reset Keyboard Dictionary.

-Add to Contacts.
-If the name of a person or company is in your contacts, autocorrect will no longer try to change the correct spelling of that name and will even catch it if you mistype the name.
+- Adding a name to Contacts will update iPhone dictionary.
+If the name of a person or company is in your contacts, Autocorrect will no longer try to change the correct spelling of that name and will even offer an iPhone spelling suggestion if you mistype the name.

-Create a shortcut.
-Create a new shortcut for the word that autocorrect does not recognize by going to Settings >General> Keyboard >Add New Shortcut.
-Type the word you want in the Phrase field but leave the Shortcut field blank. autocorrect will no longer think the word is misspelled.
-If you commonly misspell a word that autocorrect doesn't catch, use the misspelling as the shortcut for the correctly spelled word.
+- Create a shortcut.
+Creating a new shortcut for the word that Autocorrect does not recognize by going to Settings > Genera l> Keyboard > Text Replacement.
+Tap the + symbol and type the word you want in the Phrase field but leave the Shortcut field blank.
+Autocorrect will no longer offer incorrect iPhone spelling suggestions.
+If you commonly misspell a word that Autocorrect doesn't catch, use the misspelling as the shortcut for the correctly spelled word.